woojiahao/git-guide/05-merge-conflicts/README.md

 For the owner of the original repository, can you figure out how you can receive a merge conflict even if you own the project?
 Think about this for a while and see if you can simulate this as well.

 To cause a merge conflict on your own repository, you will be acting as member B in the scenario above and instead of pulling changes from `upstrea`, you will pull them from `origin`.

+# Final words

+Congratulations!
+You have come to the end of the core chapters for this guide!

+To learn more about advanced topic, please refer to the GitHub repository for this guide [here.](https://github.com/woojiahao/git-guide) More topics and erratas will be released there over time.

+I wish you the best of luck in your journey to mastering Git!